-For all types of cancer, a stage rating is given during diagnosis.
+For all types of cancer, a staged rating is given during diagnosis.
 This means oncologists will assign a grade that explains how aggressive the cancer is.
-When an oncologist stages prostate cancer, the Gleason Score is the method used to give that grade.
+When an oncologist determines the stage of prostate cancer, the Gleason Score is the method used to give that grade.

 What is the Gleason Score?

 The Gleason Score is the grading method that is used to determine how aggressive a patient’s prostate cancer is.
 It was first developed by Donald Gleason in the 1960s.
 Prostate cancer is comprised of cancerous cells with different grades in most cases.
 Because of this, each patient is assigned two different grades: the first, referring to the most dominant grade of cancer cells, and the second, referring to the second most common dominant grade of cancer cells found during the biopsy.